Welcome new Highlanders!

 Please use the links below to learn more about freshman orientation at Radford University.

 For new freshmen who will be beginning classes in the fall, we strongly recommend participation in a two-day Quest.
-We do offer a one-day Quest program, known as Quest (1 day) or sometimes Quest Express, for those who cannot attend our two-day program.
+We do offer a one-day Quest program, known as Quest (1 day) or formally Quest Express, for those who cannot attend our two-day program.
 Both of these programs are designed to help students in their transition to Radford University.
 Students will:

 - Register for classes.